dhruvg19/amplfiers-and-filters/README.md

 <img src="https://user-images.githubusercontent.com/63674480/79279637-15a84980-7ecc-11ea-9c91-2d6b1359765b.png"/>
 </p>

-# SECTION 4: ACTIVE AND PASSICE FILTERS
+# SECTION 4: ACTIVE AND PASSIVE FILTERS
 The filter is a circuit which changes amplitude and phase of the input signal and produces output accordingly.
 It filters or eliminates some frequencies and passes some frequencies.
 Hence it provides different attenuation to different frequencies.
 Based on